 Nic Gossage

-With a food photography portfolio showcasing your best works, you will get an opportunity to start offering you services to a food stylist.
-Novice food stylists like you are, will happily work with you because they also need to create a portfolio.
+With a food imagery portfolio showcasing your best works, you will get an opportunity to start offering you services to a food stylist.
+Novice stylists like you are, will happily work with you because they also need to create a portfolio.

-However, it doesn’t mean that you shouldn’t offer your services to famous food stylists too, I’m sure some of them will be happy to have a photo session, which means you’ll get additional publicity in their portfolios.
+However, it doesn’t mean that you shouldn’t offer your services to famous professionals too, I’m sure some of them will be happy to have a photo session, which means you’ll get additional publicity in their portfolios.